Haworthia6/Atelier/README.md

+# Atelier
-# Atelier - An E-Commerce Platform For East-Coast Millenials
+ An e-Commerce Platform For East Coast Millenials

 Built with a two-person team, Atelier's Product Detail page reqiured a rework in order to attract younger customers with a sleek view while also building with future scalability in mind.
 The company also required use of their REST API, which was blackboxed.